Nintendo e-Reader: Super Mario Advance 4: Super Mario Bros. 3-e

 There are 36 cards, divided into two series: 18 for Series 1 and 18 for Series 2.
 In each package of 18 cards there are five demo cards, five level cards, eight power-up cards, and a promotional card without data strips which only contains an advertisement for the Pokémon Battle-e cards.
 More were released in Japan, but they never saw American release due to the discontinuation of the device.

-Two promotional cards came packed in with every US and Australian copy of the game sold.
+Two promotional cards come packed in with every US and Australian copy of the game sold.
 Five additional cards were released for a very short time and were packed in with the game and sold exclusively at Walmart stores in the US.
-These five cards have become extremely hard to find, as the e-Reader had been discontinued in North America not long after the release of the game.
+These five cards have become extremely hard to find, as the e-Reader was discontinued in North America not long after the release of the game.
 The two e-Reader cards that were initially bundled with Super Mario Advance 4 have since been discontinued.

 The Virtual Console rerelease of the game for Wii U and the Nintendo Switch Online release include all of the e-Reader levels, including those that were never released outside of Japan.

 Mega Man Battle Network and Mega Man Zero 3 cards

-The Japanese Mega Man games for GBA used Card Reader e+ cards to customize their game with the e-Reader +.
-The cards caused various effects as, such as Base HP, Abilities, Buster Changes, Charge Shot Modifications, B+ Back Abilities.
-There are even Item Cards which can give out sets of Battle Chips, Sub Chips, BugFrags, Zenny, and even Navi Customizer Programs (only introduced in Mega Man Battle Network 6 Modification Card Part 1 & Battle Network 6 Modification Card Part 2).
-They could also cause negative effects ('Bugs') to happen, causing such effects as causing Mega Man to lose health and move the wrong way, or causing the player to be unable to control it.
+The Japanese Mega Man games for GBA use Card Reader e+ cards to customize their game with the e-Reader +.
+The cards cause various effects, such as Base HP, Abilities, Buster Changes, Charge Shot Modifications, and B+ Back Abilities.
+There are also Item Cards which can give out sets of Battle Chips, Sub Chips, BugFrags, Zenny, or Navi Customizer Programs (only introduced in Mega Man Battle Network 6 Modification Card Part 1 & Battle Network 6 Modification Card Part 2).
+They can also trigger negative effects ('Bugs'), such as causing Mega Man to lose health and move the wrong way, or causing the player to be unable to control it.
 As for the Mega Man Zero 3 cards, they change the Resistance Base and add an overhaul of new things to it as well as Weapon Upgrades and Bullet Appearances to make an actual Buster Shot look like a real bullet that an actual gun fires.

 The only way to gain the cards' effects in the English versions is through various cheating devices, such as Code Breaker, Action Replay and GameShark (although in Battle Network 6 all e-Reader content was removed from the European and American versions, and can no longer be accessed).
 The Mega Man Zero Collection, Mega Man Zero/ZX Legacy Collection, and Mega Man Battle Network Legacy Collection releases include the e-Reader bonuses for Mega Man Zero 3 and Battle Network 4–6 as unlockables, marking the first time they have been legitimately accessible outside of Japan.

 F-Zero: GP Legend

-Exclusive to the Japanese version, e+ cards could be used to unlock additional machines, race courses, and staff ghosts to race in the game's time trial mode.
+Exclusive to the Japanese version, e+ cards can be used to unlock additional machines, race courses, and staff ghosts to race in the game's time trial mode.